tgrosinger/advanced-tables-obsidian/README.md

 - Set column alignment (left, center, right)
 - Sort rows by a specified column
 - Export to CSV
+- Works on Obsidian Mobile (See notes below)

 ## Demo